How to Pre Wash Fabric Without Fraying

 You want to be able to move the fabric around in the container you're using, so size up to allow for extra room.
 Gently squeeze out excess water and soap before doing another plain water rinse.
 Then you can delicately squeeze out the water again and start the drying process.

 There are few things more frustrating than going to put on your favorite blouse and finding that it's crisscrossed with wrinkles.
-Learn how to get smooth garments with this guide, Clean, Smooth, and Crisp: How to Unwrinkle Clothes
+Learn how to get smooth garments with this guide, How to Unwrinkle Clothes: 10+ Ideas for Smooth Results

 How to Dry Your Fabric Before Sewing